Skip to main content

 Construction and layout of a food premise must be designed to minimise the opportunity for food contamination.

-Retail meat premises must ensure that their fixtures, fittings, equipment and transport vehicles are designed and constructed in a manner that means they can be easily cleaned and, where necessary, sanitised.
+Retail meat premises must ensure that their fixtures, fittings, equipment and transport vehicles are designed and constructed so they can be easily cleaned and, where necessary, sanitised.

-Businesses must also ensure that the premises are provided with the necessary services of water, waste disposal, light, ventilation, cleaning and personal hygiene facilities, storage space and access to toilets.
+Businesses must also ensure the premises have the necessary services of water, waste disposal, light, ventilation, cleaning and personal hygiene facilities, storage space and access to toilets.

-The full requirements are set out in the NSW standard for construction and hygienic operation of retail meat premises.
+The full requirements are set out in the NSW standard for construction and hygienic operation of retail meat premises (PDF, 380 KB).

 Hygiene & handling

-The NSW standard for construction and hygienic operation of retail meat premises details the minimum requirements operators need to meet.
+The NSW standard for construction and hygienic operation of retail meat premises (PDF, 380 KB) details the minimum requirements operators need to meet.

 It refers to health and hygiene, cleaning, sanitising and maintenance and construction.